Descriptive Statistics: Complete Guide to Summarizing and Understanding Data with Python

 Measures of Distribution Shape

-Beyond center and spread, the shape of a distribution provides important information about data behavior.
+Beyond center and spread, distribution shape gives useful information about data behavior.
 Two key measures, skewness and kurtosis, quantify asymmetry and tail heaviness, respectively, helping identify departures from the symmetric, moderate-tailed normal distribution.

 Skewness